 Liam Ó Maonlaí of Hothouse Flowers told David Hennessy why the high point of the 35 years of the band would be when they were playing on the streets of Dublin, about his time living in a squat in Brixton and what the silence when he was singing Carrickfergus in Wembley Arena told him about the power of music and culture.

-“I’m looking forward to coming over and breaking bread,” Hothouse Flowers’ Liam Ó Maonlaí said ahead of his upcoming UK gigs but, like everyone involved in arranging the gigs, he was prepared for yet another cancellation on account of Covid-19.
+“I’m looking forward to coming over and breaking bread,” Hothouse Flowers’ Liam Ó Maonlaí said looking ahead to UK gigs that were planned for last year but ended up being cancelled due to Covid-19.

 “It’s great to feel that members of the Irish community over there will be reading these words.
 I really hope I can be over in November but who knows?
-I’m looking forward to it anyway whether it’s November or it’s later.”
+I’m looking forward to it anyway.”

 Known for songs like Don’t Go, Give it Up and I Can See Clearly Now, this year marks 35 years since the band first formed.
 The band would burst onto the scene in 1988 when their debut album People became the most successful Irish album in history but Liam tells us it was their days of playing on the streets of Dublin that was the highlight for him.